Google Scholar Search

 Refine Your Search:

-Use specific keywords and phrases to narrow down your search results.
+Employ specific keywords and phrases to filter your search results effectively.

 Google Scholar Search Operators

-Consider using quotation marks for exact phrases (e.g., "climate change impact"), or utilize Boolean operators such as AND, OR, and NOT to combine or exclude terms (e.g., "climate change" AND "policy" NOT "carbon").
+You can search for exact phrases by enclosing them in quotation marks (e.g., "climate change impact") or use Boolean operators like AND, OR, and NOT to merge or exclude certain terms (e.g., "climate change" AND "policy" NOT "carbon").

 How to use Google Scholar Advanced Search:

 Additionally, consider using Google Scholar Advanced Search.
-The advanced Google Scholar search options allow you to specify phrases, exclude words, and even limit results to specific journals.
+Google Scholar Advanced Search features enable you to search with specific phrases while excluding terms and filter results by specified journals.

 Filter by Date:

-Select a date range to focus on recent or classic studies.
+Choose a date range to study more recent research or explore classic studies.

 Cite and Read: